radiant-rstats/docs/design/app/sampling.md

 > Use simple random sampling to select respondents from a list

 To use the sampling tool you will need a data set with a variable of type character.
 Entries should be unique (i.e., no duplicates).
-A dataset that fits these requirements is bundled with Radiant and is available through the _Data > Manage_ tab (i.e., choose `Examples` from the `Load data of type` drop-down and press `Load examples`).
+A dataset that fits these requirements is bundled with Radiant and is available through the _Data > Manage_ tab (i.e., choose `Examples` from the `Load data of type` drop-down and press `Load`).
 Select `rndnames` from the `Datasets` dropdown.

 `Names` is the relevant column in this dataset and it will automatically be used as the base for sampling.
 Now simply choose the sample size you want and a list of names of the desired length will be created.